Tim Cahill: Personal life

 Cahill became involved with two soccer academies in 2009, one based in Wollongong, Australia in partnership with Wollongong Police and Community Youth Club, and another in partnership with 'Elite Sporting Academy' in Dubai.

 Cahill has featured in EA Sports' FIFA video game series, and has featured as a cover star on several editions of the game.

 In 2010 Cahill married his childhood sweetheart Rebekah Greenfield in Las Vegas, en route to Sydney.
 The couple have four children, Kyah (son, born 2003), Shae (son, born 26 April 2005), Sienna (daughter, born 2007) and Cruz (son, born 2 September 2012).
 As of 2015, the Cahills owned homes in Sydney, Florida, New York, Shanghai, and England.

 Cahill is heavily involved with the UNICEF children's charity.

 In June 2013, the Cahill Expressway in Sydney was temporarily renamed the Tim Cahill Expressway in his honour ahead of the Socceroos' 2014 FIFA World Cup qualification match against Iraq.
 Football Federation Australia representatives suggested the name change should be made permanently should Cahill score the goal that led to Australia's qualification for the 2014 World Cup.

 Cahill's business career is diverse across a range of industries.
 BRW quoted his net worth to be $28 million in 2014.

 Cahill lived in Saddle River, New Jersey while playing for the Red Bulls.

 Cahill was officially announced as an ambassador for Australia's Securities Broker ACY Securities on 30 October 2019.

 In 2021, Cahill joined the board of directors of K.A.S.
 Eupen.

 In 2022, Cahill was hired as the sporting executive of the FIA-sanctioned international off-road racing series Extreme E team XE Sports Group.
 XE Sports Group is due to join the 2023 Extreme E season.

-In 2024, Cahill was widely rumoured to be the new CEO of Malaysia's national football team, however, was named as the personal advisor to Tunku Ismail Idris, Regent of Johor, regarding matters of sports and international relations.
+In 2024, Cahill was widely rumoured to be the new CEO of Malaysia's national football team.
+However, he was instead named as the personal advisor to Tunku Ismail Idris, the Regent of Johor, regarding matters of sports and international relations.